Common Questions About CPAP Hoses (Tubing)

 What is a CPAP Hose?

 A CPAP hose is a cylindrical hollow plastic tube that connects the CPAP machine to the CPAP mask.
 Air is compressed in the CPAP machine and then delivered through the hose to the mask.
 There are two main types of hoses: standard and heated hoses.
 A standard hose is roughly 6 feet long, plastic, and not heated.
 A heated hose, on the other hand, is 6 ft long and has heating coils woven into the length of the hose, and is heated by electricity during the night.
 Why would you need a heated hose?
-Heated hoses are designed to counteract a specific problem when it comes to CPAP therapy called "rainout".- It makes more sense to me to introduce the problem by name here and then explain what it is in the next paragraph. -Agree
+Heated hoses are designed to counteract a specific problem when it comes to CPAP therapy called "rainout".

 With standard hoses, condensation can form inside the hose as the humidified air from a heated humidifier travels down the hose to the mask.
 The formation of condensation inside the hose is known as "rainout" in the CPAP industry and happens because the air cools as it travels through the hose.
 Colder air can hold less moisture, so the water changes from a gas to a liquid producing the condensation.
 A heated hose prevents rainout by maintaining the air temperature as the air travels from the machine to the mask.
 As the air stays warm, condensation is unable to form.